-Mexico's Independence Day is celebrated with exuberant decorations, delicious traditional foods, lively parades, and boisterous patriotic displays.
+Mexico's Independence Day is celebrated on September 15 and 16 with exuberant decorations, delicious traditional foods, lively parades, and boisterous patriotic displays.
 Whether you're celebrating in Mexico or elsewhere, this is the perfect time to celebrate Mexican culture and national identity.
 Get into the Mexican patriotic spirit by celebrating in some or all of the following ways:

 1. Listen to mariachi music.